Valuable tips to avoid ICO scam

 The sale of “application coins” was the result of a long-term process to help “coinify” a project.
 This led to coin variations getting introduced to the market, that could be exchanged for crypto currencies like bitcoins and others.

-Coin based categorization of ICO projects;
+Coin based categorization of ICO projects:

-The outcome of ICO scope analysis
+Outcome of ICO scope analysis

 Analyzing the reliability of a project, based on the above two concepts should give you a good idea as to which ICO projects to invest in.